Data Quality

 Hidden Anchor

-Why does data governance matter?
+Why is data governance important?

-• Faster and improved compliance.
-Your company will be able to profit from decreased costs and resources in other areas of data management, including data security and privacy.
+• Faster and improved compliance: Your company will be able to profit from decreased costs and resources in other areas of data management, including data security and privacy.

 75%